Microsoft 2020 New Xbox 512GB SSD Console – White Xbox Console and Wireless Controller with Minecraft Full Game

 Attested as early as 2600 BC, games are a universal part of human experience and present in all cultures.
 The Royal Game of Ur, Senet, and Mancala are some of the oldest known games.

 In Minecraft, players explore a procedurally generated, three-dimensional world with virtually infinite terrain made up of voxels.
 Players can discover and extract raw materials, craft tools and items, and build structures, earthworks, and machines.
-Depending on their chosen game mode, players can fight hostile mobs, as well as cooperate with or compete against other players.
-The game has two main modes; one being survival mode, where players must acquire resources to survive, and a creative mode where players have unlimited resources and the ability to fly.
-Several other game modes exist besides the two main ones, such as one that allows players to spectate others, one that plays identically to survival mode, but features permadeath, and one that prevents modification to the world, useful for mapmakers.
-The game's large community also offers a wide variety of user-generated content, such as modifications, servers, skins, texture packs, and custom maps, which add new game mechanics and possibilities.
+Depending on their chosen game mode, players can fight hostile mobs, as well as cooperate with or compete against other players in multiplayer.
+The game has two main modes; survival mode, where players must acquire resources to survive, and a creative mode where players have unlimited resources and the ability to fly.
+Other game modes exist, such as one that allows players to spectate others and one that plays identically to survival mode, but features permadeath.
+The game's large community offers a wide variety of user-generated content, such as modifications, servers, skins, texture packs, and custom maps, which add new game mechanics and possibilities.

 Minecraft has received critical acclaim, winning several awards and being cited as one of the greatest video games of all time; social media, parodies, adaptations, merchandise, and the annual Minecon conventions played prominent roles in popularizing the game.
-The game has also been used in educational environments to teach chemistry, computer-aided design, and computer science.
-Several spin-offs have also been made, including Minecraft: Story Mode, Minecraft Earth, Minecraft Dungeons, and Minecraft Legends.
-In addition, a live-action film based on the game, A Minecraft Movie, is scheduled for a theatrical release in April 2025.
+Minecraft has been used in educational environments to teach chemistry, computer-aided design, and computer science.
+The game started a franchise, which includes several spin-off games including Minecraft: Story Mode, Minecraft Earth, Minecraft Dungeons, and Minecraft Legends.
+A live action film based on the game titled A Minecraft Movie is scheduled for theatrical release in April 2025.

 In ancient Egypt and ancient Rome, priestesses wore white as a symbol of purity, and Romans wore white togas as symbols of citizenship.
 In the Middle Ages and Renaissance a white unicorn symbolized chastity, and a white lamb sacrifice and purity.
 It was the royal color of the kings of France as well as the flag of monachist France from 1815 to 1830, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
 Greek temples and Roman temples were faced with white marble, and beginning in the 18th century, with the advent of neoclassical architecture, white became the most common color of new churches, capitols, and other government buildings, especially in the United States.
 It was also widely used in 20th century modern architecture as a symbol of modernity and simplicity.